JunichiIto/blackjack-sandbox/README.md

 ## Limitations

-- "A" cards are always counted as one (not eleven or one.)
+- "A" cards are always counted as one (cannot count as eleven.)

 ## Play sample